 Despite all the arguments for retiring the penny, the majority of Americans are in favor of keeping it.
 A 2015 Harris poll shows that 51% of Americans favor keeping the penny, while just 29% think we should eliminate it.

 A 2019 poll by Americans for Common Cents found even stronger numbers in favor of pennies, saying 68% of adults want to see the penny remain legal tender.
 However, the fact that this poll was conducted by a pro-penny group suggests that the questions might be somewhat biased toward the pro-penny side.

 What’s less clear is why Americans are so committed to a coin with so little monetary value.
 President Obama in his 2014 YouTube chat suggested that Americans are “attached emotionally” to the penny because it brings back happy childhood memories of saving pennies in piggy banks and seeing them eventually turn into dollars.

 This is the least substantive argument in favor of keeping the penny, and yet, ironically, it’s probably the most effective.
 So long as most Americans remain attached to the penny — whether their reasons are logical or not — it’s unlikely that a bill to eliminate it will ever make it through Congress.

 It’s possible that what happens to the penny could end up depending not on the law, but on decisions made by businesses.
-If more businesses follow Chipotle’s example and start rounding down their bills, their customers will find themselves with fewer pennies in their pockets.
+If more businesses follow Chipotle’s example (while learning from its mistake) and start rounding down their bills, their customers will find themselves with fewer pennies in their pockets.